All Episodes

 One was the New York Times, apparently.

-And I don't know, I guess BuzzFeed one of those whoever.
+And I don't know, I guess BuzzFeed, one of those, whoever.

 They all hate me right now.

-And so they they want to that here's the big surprise.
+And so they want to.

-Hannity's supporting Trump.
+Hannity supporting Trump.

 Wow, what is the relationship?